KastanDay/kastanday.github.io/posts/1.rst

    :class: thumbnail
    :alt: Image of Nikola Tesla Corner

 I'm looking to communicate in next-generation blog posts.
+See my work on `Designing Better Books <https://www.notion.so/kastanday/Designing-Better-Books-d1d6f7dbc3cf4c46a38289e927381d59>`_.

 See my main website here https://kastanday.com

-This is a test of the Nikola website generator.
+This is a test of the `Nikola website generator <https://getnikola.com/getting-started.html>`_.